 - a.
 START menu item: The relay contact will close when the MOD % from the Master boiler exceeds this value.
-SETTINGS: BASE LOADING: START WHEN: MODULATION IS ABOVE - STOP menu item: The relay contact will open when the MOD % from the Master boiler falls below this value.
-SETTINGS: BASE LOADING: STOP WHEN: MODULATION IS BELOW c.
+SETTINGS:BASE LOADING: START WHEN: MODULATION IS ABOVE - b.
+STOP menu item: The relay contact will open when the MOD % from the Master boiler falls below this value.
+SETTINGS:BASE LOADING: STOP WHEN: MODULATION IS BELOW - NOTICE If the START WHEN MODULATION IS ABOVE value is set to a value higher than the SETTINGS: MODULAR BOILER: MODULATION MAXIMUM, all boilers will be firing before this modulation rate is reached.
+This will ensure that all available boilers are firing before the base load boiler relay is enabled. - c.
 Setting the STOP WHEN MODULATION IS BELOW to a % value slightly above the min fire rate % of the system will ensure that the base load boiler will stop before the first condensing boiler stops.
 This is due to the Modulation rate being close to the min modulation rate before the water temperature exceeds the top of the heating band.